xively/xively-rb/CONTRIBUTING.md

 5) Issue a Pull Request

-First, push your rebased single commit to your remote fork of the Cosm library
+First, push your rebased single commit to your remote fork of the Xively library
 ```
 git remote add mine git@github.com:<your user name>/discourse.git
 git push mine new_feature_branch
 ```
 Then:
-- Navigate to the  repository you just pushed to (e.g. https://github.com/your-user-name/cosm-rb)
+- Navigate to the  repository you just pushed to (e.g. https://github.com/your-user-name/xively-rb)
 - Click "Pull Request"
 - Select your branch name (new_feature_branch) in the branch field
 - Click "Update Commit Range"